VeriSnip/VeriSnip-Tool/README.md

 ### Using Verilog Snippets (.vs)
-To enable MyVT to search for or generate a Verilog Snippet, users only need to include the corresponding ".vs" file in their Verilog modules.
+To enable VT to search for or generate a Verilog Snippet, users only need to include the corresponding ".vs" file in their Verilog modules.
 For example:
 ```
 module example (
   `include "example_ios.vs" // Argument passed to the program/script that generates example_ios.vs